This post may contain affiliate links. Please read our disclosure policy.

 Notes

-- Use Real Butter: For the best flavor and texture, stick to real butter instead of margarine.
+- Use Real Butter: Avoid margarine for the best flavor and texture.

 Nutrition